ys/libraclips/README.md

       def accepts?(dataclip)
         true
       end

       def call(dataclip, options= {})
         # do amazing stuff with the dataclip
       end
     end
   end
 end
 ```

+## Web Interface

+You can browse [localhost:3000](http://localhost:3000) to have a small API over this.

 ## TODO